Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 - VST Editor <- now you can see and edit your VST Plugin in Comfy!
 - VST List <- it scans your VST3 Folder and gives you a dropdown with all your VST3 Plugins
 - ABSYNTH Preset Maker <- YES!! you read this right, the LLM can generate your Presets incl.
 Effects, currently only Serum 2 (more to come)
+- Added Midi Analyzer: Yes!
+It scans your Midi and detects chords and scales and passes it to the LLM Midi Looper
+- LLM Midi Looper: It creates Leads, Basslines, Pads, Arps, Chord Riffs...that fits to your chords :-)
 - LLM Cache <- Local Caching for your Prompts, tells the LLM what it did before and will always do different results
 - Absynth Audio Preview: Listen, Loop and Save Audio with nice Waveform
 - LLM Status Display: shows LLM Success or Fail